bakpakin/Fennel/reference.md

 command-line argument `--no-compiler-sandbox` or by passing `{:compiler-env _G}` in the options table when invoking the compiler programmatically.

+Please note that the sandbox is not suitable to be used as a robust security mechanism.
+It has not been audited and should not be relied upon to protect you from running untrusted code.

 Note that lists are compile-time concepts that don't exist at runtime; they are implemented as tables which have a special metatable to distinguish them from regular tables defined with square or curly brackets.
 Similarly symbols